jessefreeman/GameCreator/Docs/Tools/SFXTool.md

 * Create a completely random sound effect.

-Switching to the music button changes the templates to create musical instruments more suited to use with the Music Tool.
+On the second page there are templates to create musical instruments more suited to use with the Music Tool.

 ![image alt text](images/SFXTool_image_5.png)